-With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 12 years of experience in both the corporate and not-for-profit worlds, including real estate, education, administration, as well as asset and staff management.
-Most recently, Mackenzie served as the Development Manager at the Downtown Winston-Salem Partnership.
-She is married to a computer programmer and has two young girls, 1 and 3.
+With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 18 years of experience in both the corporate and not-for-profit worlds.
+Before founding the Winston-Salem Ambassadors, Mackenzie served as the Development Manager at the Downtown Winston-Salem Partnership.
+She is married to Mark and has three young girls, who are 9, 7 and 4.5.

 Growing up in Greensboro/Pleasant Garden, Mackenzie came to Winston-Salem in 2004 to attend Salem College.
-Starting with the YWCA of Winston-Salem upon graduation in 2008, Mackenzie began to fully fall in love with the city, but it wasn’t until coming to the DWSP that she realized it.
+Starting with the YWCA of Winston-Salem upon graduation in 2008, Mackenzie began to fully fall in love with the city.
 “I love meeting and connecting with new people.”

-You can usually find her at one of the great coffee shops that dot Downtown or at any time at email@example.com.
+You can usually find her any time at email@example.com.